-The TV signal amplifier is built into the antenna and can be turned on or off with a power switch on the video selection system in the video center cabinet above the driver and passenger seats or entertainment center cabinet.
+The TV signal amplifier is built into the antenna and can be turned on or off with a power switch inside the coach.

+The amplifier power switch is located on a wall plate or on the optional video selection system in the video center.